727800350/note/cs/go_topic/design.md

   The Go scheduler can make the decision of only scheduling at points where it knows that memory is consistent.
   This means that when we stop for garbage collection, we only have to wait for the threads that are being actively run on a CPU core.

+Unlike the operating system's thread scheduler, the Go scheduler is not invoked periodically by a hardware timer, but implicitly by cretain Go language constructs.
+For example, when a goroutine calls time.Sleep or blocks in a channel or mutex operation, the scheduler puts it to sleep and runs another goroutine until it is time to wake the first one up.
+Because it does not need a switch to kernel context, rescheduling a goroutine is much cheaper that rescheduling a thread.

 GPM M:N scheduler

 - G: The circle represents a goroutine.
 It includes the stack, the instruction pointer and other information important for scheduling goroutines, like any channel it might be blocked on.